MakeCollective/vyom-api-example/README.md

 Note:
-1.Get package_availability_id from package checkAvailability api.
+1. Get package_availability_id from package checkAvailability api.
-2.Get activities_availability_id from  activity getActivitiesOptions api.
+2. Get activities_availability_id from  activity getActivitiesOptions api.
-3.service_day,service_mode are mandatory .
+3. service_day,service_mode are mandatory .
-4.service_mode must be “add” Or “edit”.
+4. service_mode must be “add” Or “edit”.
-5.if service_mode is “edit” then package_service_id is required.
+5. if service_mode is “edit” then package_service_id is required.

 Response: